solacecommunity/solace-prometheus-exporter/README.md

 ```

 The configuration parameters can be placed into a config file or into a set of environment variables or can be given via URL.
 If you use docker, you should prefer the environment variable configuration method (see below).
-If the exporter is started with a config file argument then the config file entries have precedence over the environment variables.
-If a parameter is neither found in the URL, nor the config file nor in the environment the exporter exits with an error.
+If the exporter is started with a config file argument, then the config file entries have precedence over the environment variables.
+If a parameter is neither found in the URL, nor the config file nor in the environment, the exporter exits with an error.

 ### Config File